valmikkalathia/hackNJIT2019/README.md

 We used MPU6050 with RaspberryPi over WiFI and connected it to the IoT dashboard to send data through the cloud.
 We displayed it on to our personal website specifically designed for nurses.
 Nurses can track the patient movements & duration in that position.
 This will allow them to be more efficient in serving patients.

 As per Google search, every year around 200,000 people die due to pressure ulcer and the solution promises to save the lives of 90% of the patients suffering from Pressure Ulcer.
 This practice can cure the patients within 2-3 years and they can start to lead a normal life.

-ultrasonic, gyroscope, accelerometer, etc sensors along with Fitbit watch data to detect the patient's movements
+We used ultrasonic, gyroscope, accelerometer, etc sensors along with Fitbit watch data to detect the patient's movements

 Challenges we ran into